Skip to main content

 add_weight()

-Initializes a new weight in the current graph.
+Adds a weight to the graph.

 • Parameters: